Chu Chia-hua: World War II career (1937–1945)

 Zhu became acting president of Academia Sinica upon the death of Cai Yuanpei in 1940, and was responsible for organizing the relocation of its institutes from China to Taiwan during the Chinese Civil War and a period of low monetary funds.
 Zhu repurposed funds originally set aside for Chinese students to study abroad.
 Although the Kuomintang government agreed with Zhu's actions when he first proposed them, Chiang Kai-shek later withdrew his approval and Zhu resigned as president of the Academia Sinica in 1957.

 At the outset of Zhu’s tenure as Minister of Organization, his two deputies were Ma Chaochun and Wu Kaixian.
 When Wu was arrested in Shanghai in 1942 while conducting operations behind enemy lines, the deputy ministerial position became vacant.
 Zhu recommended his former colleague He Siyuan, who had served as professor of economics and librarian at Sun Yat-sen University during Zhu’s presidency, as Wu’s replacement.
-However, Chen Guofu supported the appointment of Zhang Qiang (delegate) of the CC Clique.
+However, Chen Guofu supported the appointment of Zhang Qiang of the CC Clique.
 The dispute culminated in Zhang’s selection, marking a notable victory for the CC Clique over Zhu’s growing influence within the party hierarchy.

 On 7 November 1943, to commemorate the abolition of the extraterritorial rights and unequal treaties held by Britain and the United States in China, Zhu organized an elaborate ceremony through the Central Organization Department and the Party’s Industrial and Mining Branch.
 Over five hundred members participated in presenting a set of Nine Tripod Cauldrons to Chiang Kai-shek, an ancient symbol of supreme imperial authority dating back to the Xia dynasty, meant to extol Chiang’s leadership in what was styled as a grandly ritualistic tribute.
 However, the event had the opposite effect.
 Upon learning during the ceremony that the cauldrons had cost two million yuan and taken more than a year to complete, Chiang reportedly flew into a rage and publicly rebuked Zhu.
 In his diary that evening, Chiang wrote:

 Such wasteful expenditure of time and money is of no benefit to the Party or the nation’s war effort.
 To hold such a vain and extravagant ceremony amidst national hardship and wartime suffering is utterly senseless.
 This folly reflects the ignorance of Zhu Jiahua, who behaves as a sycophantic bureaucrat devoid of principle.
 I reprimanded him severely and ordered the matter canceled.
 Only the opening ceremony of the Party training class was permitted to proceed, and I took the occasion to instruct the attendees on the need for practicality and moral discipline rather than empty formalities.